Decision-making: Emotions

 Emotion appears able to aid the decision-making process.
 Decision-making often occurs in the face of uncertainty about whether one's choices will lead to benefit or harm (see also Risk).
 The somatic marker hypothesis is a neurobiological theory of how decisions are made in the face of uncertain outcomes.
 This theory holds that such decisions are aided by emotions, in the form of bodily states, that are elicited during the deliberation of future consequences and that mark different options for behavior as being advantageous or disadvantageous.
 This process involves an interplay between neural systems that elicit emotional/bodily states and neural systems that map these emotional/bodily states.
 A recent lesion mapping study of 152 patients with focal brain lesions conducted by Aron K. Barbey and colleagues provided evidence to help discover the neural mechanisms of emotional intelligence.

 Decision-making techniques

 Decision-making techniques can be separated into two broad categories: group decision-making techniques and individual decision-making techniques.
-Individual decision-making techniques can also often be applied by a group.
+Individual decision-making techniques can often also be applied by a group.